How to Fix AMD Radeon Software Won’t Open?

 Pasting driver version

-5. Clean Reinstall of GPU drivers
+5. Clean Reinstall of GPU Drivers

-1. First, download the Display Driver Uninstaller.
+1. Download Display Driver Uninstaller.

-3. Right-click the DDU folder and select Extract to “[Guru3D.com]-DDU\”.
+2. Right-click the downloaded folder and select Extract to “[Guru3D.com]-DDU\”.

 Extracting DDU Zip folder with WinRar